Driver location sign: Governing legislation

 Section 64 of the Road Traffic Regulation Act 1984 authorises the Secretary of State for Transport to regulate the design of road signs in England, Scotland and Wales.
-The Traffic Signs Regulations and General Directions 2002 (TSRGD) was issued under this authority.
-Although the TSRGD makes no provision for the use of driver location signs, both the Act and the TSRGD give the Secretary of State the power to authorise other signs as appropriate.
 The Secretary of State used this provision to authorise the design of driver location signs and to use the same location information on them as on the distance marker posts.

+In 2016, driver location signs were added to Schedule 11 of the Traffic Signs Regulations and General Directions 2016 (TSRGD).
+Diagram 2718 shows a driver location sign with the description, "Route number and location reference".

 Public awareness

 In a road users satisfaction survey conducted during the second quarter of 2012 in the M25 area, respondents were shown a picture of a driver location sign and asked whether they had seen similar signs and also what they thought the signs were for.
 Some 59% of respondents had seen such a sign, but 76% of drivers did not know what the signs were for.

+In 2021, Rule 277 of the Highway Code was updated with images to ensure that readers understand how to use distance marker posts and driver location signs to identify and communicate their location to emergency services.